redlion47/TestPhonebook/README.md

 > Created in the TDD way

 > The tests check if the app is functioning as expected by the client.

+> The code is in accordance to PEP8 criteria